-International Law Research Guide: Soft Law
+International Law Research Guide

 Definitions of Soft Law